cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/practice_problems/problems.md

 In a linked list, its possible to have a cycle in the nodes.
 That is, while iterating through the nodes, a node could be there whose next pointer is pointing to a previous node.

 Write a C program which takes linked list as input and checks if it has a cycle.

+Hint: You can add extra fields into the Node struct, for aiding this program.

 For example:
 On input linked list 1->2->3->4->5->6->3, the program should print true.